 Lotha Students’ Union Declares April 14 as Black Day in Wokha

-Wokha, April 13: Lotha Students’ Union has announced that April 14 will be observed as Black Day across educational institutions in Wokha district in remembrance of two martyrs who lost their lives in 1977.
+Wokha, April 13: The Lotha Students’ Union (LSU) has announced that April 14 will be observed as Black Day across all educational institutions in Wokha district in memory of two young men who lost their lives during a police firing incident nearly five decades ago.

 Lotha Students’ Union Declares April 14 as Black Day in Wokha